 Trust structures are increasingly gaining popularity for wealth and succession planning in India where most businesses are family driven.
 Increased global business opportunities have led business families, particularly the younger generations, to migrate and obtain residential status in foreign countries.
-In such a scenario, the aspects concerning Foreign Exchange and Management Act, 1999 (FEMA), particularly related to foreign direct investment (FDI) as incorporated under FEMA (Non-Debt Instruments) Rules, 2019 (NDI rules), are critical to assess.
+In such a scenario, the aspects concerning the Foreign Exchange and Management Act, 1999 (FEMA), particularly related to foreign direct investment (FDI) as incorporated under FEMA (Non-Debt Instruments) Rules, 2019 (NDI rules), are critical to assess.

 Often in a family run business, the settlor (usually the family head), may wish to vest shares that he holds in a company to a trust for the benefit of family members (who may be resident or non-resident).
-Generally, trustees are elderly family members, who also may also be resident or non-resident.
-Thus, it is imperative to assess if NDI rules allow such vesting of shares of Indian company in a trust with non-resident trustees or beneficiaries.
+Generally, trustees are elderly family members, who may also be resident or non-resident.
+Thus, it is imperative to assess if NDI rules allow such vesting of shares of the Indian company in a trust with non-resident trustees or beneficiaries.

 Residential status of trust

 Generally, the NDI rules prohibit receipt of investment from a person resident outside India, except as otherwise provided.
-A trust is not included within the definition of person, as provided under FEMA read with NDI rules.
+A trust is not included within the definition of person, as provided under FEMA read with the NDI rules.
 Further, courts have held that unlike a corporation (which is an artificial person), a trust is not a person but is merely an obligation/confidence vested on trustees to use the trust property for the benefit of the beneficiaries.
 Accordingly, it becomes practically difficult to accord any residential status to the trust independently.
-Therefore, the residential status of trustees and beneficiaries may have to be examined, for assessing residential status of trust.
+Therefore, the residential status of trustees and beneficiaries may have to be examined, for assessing the residential status of a trust.

 Whose residential status matters?